dorny/paths-filter/README.md

       id: filter
       with:
         # Changed file can be 'added', 'modified', or 'deleted'.
-        # By default the type of change is not considered.
+        # By default, the type of change is not considered.
-        # Optionally it's possible to specify it using nested
+        # Optionally, it's possible to specify it using nested
-        # dictionary, where type(s) of change composes the key.
+        # dictionary, where the type of change composes the key.
-        # Multiple change types can be specified using `|` as delimiter.
+        # Multiple change types can be specified using `|` as the delimiter.
         filters: |
           shared: &shared
             - common/**